ocd-scm/ocd-meta/README.md

 Online Pro is a multi-tenant set up with no admin access for tenants.
 As we test there we can expect OCD to work fine with any less locked down OKD or RCP on-prem, dedicated or managed cluster.

 See [the wiki](https://github.com/ocd-scm/ocd-meta/wiki) for more details.
-## Status

-We have cut over two thirds of our production apps onto OCD and have released v1.0.0 of the charts. 🍾